Which Dog is for You?

 Dogs for Fitness Buffs

-If you love the great outdoors, you probably want a canine companion that shares your joy.
-Just about every dog loves to get out and about, but breeds that adore long daily walks or vigorous exercise tend to be medium-large breeds, including Doberman pinschers, Rottweilers, Irish and English setters, Weimaraners, Border collies, most pointers, German shepherds, and Dalmatians.
+If you love the great outdoors, you probably want a dog that shares your joy.
+Just about every dog loves to get out and about, but breeds that adore long daily walks or vigorous exercise tend to be medium to large breeds.
+These include Doberman pinschers, Rottweilers, Irish and English setters, Weimaraners, Border collies, most pointers, German shepherds, and Dalmatians.

 Dogs That Love Kids